-Visit peaceful, yet festive Hrísey island, the second largest island in Iceland after the Vestman islands.
+Visit peaceful, yet festive Hrísey island, the second largest island in Iceland after Heimaey, one of the Westman islands.

 We depart from Torfunefsbryggja in Akureyri for a 4.5 hour wonderfully scenic excursion.
 Once in Hrísey you will enjoy a guided tour on a tractor, indulge on a deliciously fresh seafood meal at a cute local restaurant and have fun while being entertained by some local musicians.

-Not only is Hrísey an extraordinary little island when it comes to it’s unique culture and the friendly locals who are incredibly helpful and open minded.
-Hrísey it also a real paradise for bird watchers.
-A home to a wide variety of birds, such as the ptarmigan, which changes colours from winter to summer and is never hunted on the island.
+Hrísey’ is not only unique in its culture and the incredibly helpful and open minded locals but its also a real paradise for bird watchers.
+Hrísey is home to a wide variety of birds, most notably perhaps the Ptarmigan, which changes colours from winter to summer.

-There are very few automobiles on the island, but instead the inhabitants use old tractors to get around.
-Some of them have even been specially equipped so that they can transfer passengers.
-This is just one of the many examples on how these wonderful people go about their daily lives and have a one of a kind way of doing thing.
+There are very few cars on the island, but the inhabitants use old tractors to get around.
+Some of them have even been specially modified to transfer passengers.
+This is just one of the many examples of how these wonderful people go about their daily lives and have their own way of doing things.